1998 World Series: Game 4

 Andy Pettitte, who struggled throughout the regular season and had turned in a poor start in the ALCS, outdueled Kevin Brown in Game 4, throwing 7 1/3 shutout innings.
 The Yankees scored their first run of the game in the sixth inning on Bernie Williams's RBI groundout with runners on second and third, then added to their lead in the eighth on Scott Brosius's based-loaded RBI single followed by Ricky Ledee's sacrifice fly.
+That was all Brown allowed in eight solid innings, but it turned out not to be enough.
 In the bottom of the inning, however, the Padres were able to get two batters on base against Pettitte.
 Yankees reliever Jeff Nelson struck out Greg Vaughn; then Mariano Rivera was called upon.
 After Ken Caminiti reached with a single to load the bases, Rivera was able to get Jim Leyritz, known for his clutch postseason home runs, to fly out to end the threat.
 Rivera pitched a scoreless ninth inning to end the Series.
 Game 4 of the World Series would turn out to be the last postseason game played at Qualcomm Stadium.